When treatment hasn't worked

 This may not be the best fit if:

-• You're seeking immediate medication changes without a full evaluation
+- You're seeking immediate medication changes without a full evaluation

-• You prefer very brief, high-frequency visits
+- You prefer brief, high-frequency visits over thorough evaluation

 Your first visit

-We review your history in detail — including prior diagnoses, past treatments, what has worked, and what hasn't.
-Prior records are welcome and reviewed carefully.
+The initial evaluation is 60 minutes.
+We review your history in detail — prior diagnoses, past medications, what has helped and what hasn't.
+Prior records are welcome and reviewed carefully before any recommendations are made.

 Frequently asked